-Honey will show better in oval, flat sided to square clear glass containers.
-4-H'ers must use standard honey jars purchased from a bee supply vendor.
-Wide mouth honey jars may be used.
+Honey will show better in oval, flat sided to square clear glass jars.
+4-Hers must use standard honey jars purchased from a bee supply vendor.
+Wide-mouth honey jars may be used.
 The jars and lids must be clean.
-Fill jars to the "fill line" is the continuous ring that circles the jar and not necessarily the threads that help hold the lid.
-Note: Jars must be glass, with the exception being the cut comb honey.
+Fill jars to the "fill line".
+The "fill line" is the continuous ring that circles the jar and not necessarily the threads that help hold the lid.
+Note that jars must be glass, with the exception being the cut comb Honey.

-Note: Two jars must be submitted from the following classes.
+Note: Two jars must be submitted for the following classes